-Sweet Potato Ice Cream Cups with a spicy flavor, made with homemade vegan and dairy free ice cream, 5 main ingredients, and easy to put together in dark chocolate cups.
+Sweet Potato Ice Cream with a creamy spicy flavor, made as a homemade dairy free ice cream using 4 main ingredients.
+Serve in a bowl or fill dark chocolate cups.

-I also use a bit of pumpkin pie spice, so the flavor is spicy and cool and creamy, and perfect for a summer-time fall treat.
+Flavor is delicious.
+The sweet potato adds sweetness, and pumpkin pie spice adds flavor.
+The end result is a flavor spicy and cool and creamy, and perfect for a summer-time fall treat.

 There are a 4 main ingredients and a few others from your pantry.

-1. Sweet Potato Puree – I use Farmer’s Market Foods organic sweet potato puree.
+1. Sweet Potato Puree - I used organic sweet potato puree.
 Find it online or in most markets, especially Whole Foods.

 2. Coconut Milk in a can, full fat.
 I use cans found in the Asian grocery section or sometimes just canned food aisle.
 Look for brands Thai or Native Forest, or even 365 brand if shopping at Whole Foods.
 Sometimes the full fat version is called "Classic".
 Don't use coconut milk from the dairy case, that is watered down.
 And don't buy "lite" canned coconut milk for this recipe, it is not creamy enough.